Aladin-bit01/CS50p-Final-Project/README.md

 ## Real Little Professor:
 As you can see in the previous image, this calculator, AKA Little Professor, is one of the coolest educational games that appeared during the late 20th century.
 In fact, in 1976, The Little Professor was released by Texas Instruments and was sold for 20 $ a piece.
-One year later, already one million piece of this game had been sold.For more information about this educational tool, press on [Little Professor](https://en.wikipedia.org/wiki/Little_Professor) .
+One year later, already one million piece of this game had been sold.
+For more information about this educational tool, press on [Little Professor](https://en.wikipedia.org/wiki/Little_Professor) .

+## requirements.txt:
+This file contains `the pip install` you will need to run properly this project.

 ## Code:
 For this project, I recreated an online version of the Little Professor using the Pygame library.
-This library is installable using the following command on the terminal page of your IDE: `pip install pygame` .

 ### Assets:
 To create the graphical interface of the game multiple assets are used including images, a special font and some audio files.
 Three folders contain the assets used in this project: **Audio**, **Graphics** and **font**.